 The commonest method of fishing is to use a float.
 Always use the lightest float for the job.
 The usual method is to have a bait suspended under the float with the bait just on the bottom.
 Sometimes the bait may be held at midwater for rudd or perch.
 The prime aim of the float is to be a indicator of a bite.
 Small lead split-shot are used to hold the bait at the right depth and to sink the float to the correct level.

 Groundbait can be used to attract fish to a particular spot.
 Poultry meal is commonly used and often mixed with breadcrumbs.
-It is mixed to a porridge-like consistency, moulded into balls and thrown in to the “swim”.
+It is mixed to a porridge-like consistency, molded into balls and thrown in to the “swim”.
 Small quantities of the hook bait are often added.

 Remember to check the regulations before fishing as there are some waters where it is illegal to use baits such as sweetcorn.
 A copy of the regulations should be given to you when you purchased your Fish & Game licence.